 Professional video production should be used whenever possible.
 If you choose to shoot your own video, Rasmuson Library has equipment for checkout.

-Please add the opening and closing segments shown to the right.
-Files are available for download below.
+Please add the opening and closing segments shown.
+Files are available for download

 How to shoot video using your smartphone or digital camera